-For 2016, the initial online PSEE tests for these positions will be carried out in late October.
+Each year, the initial online PSEE tests for these positions are carried out in late October.

-Public Service Entrance Exam (PSEE) Sub-test 1 (Reasoning) – a multiple-choice problem-solving and reasoning-ability test with four types of questions
+Public Service Entrance Exam (PSEE) Sub-test 1 (Reasoning) – a multiple-choice problem-solving and reasoning-ability test with four basic types of questions

-Public Service Entrance Exam (PSEE) Sub-test 2 (Judgement) – a multiple-choice situational test with options in graduated scales of effectiveness or
+Public Service Entrance Exam (PSEE) Sub-test 2 (Judgment) – a multiple-choice situational test with options in graduated scales of effectiveness or

 Candidates must pass the online PSEE tests before advancing in the competition.

 The subsequent supervised in-person PSEE tests written a few weeks later are:

 Another PSEE Reasoning test, the same as the online Sub-test 1, but with more questions

 Another PSEE Judgment test, the same as the online Sub-test 2, but with fewer questions.

 Candidates selected from the larger pool of those who pass the in-person tests, and from possible computer-screening for selected attributes, are invited for the day-long personal interview process.

 In the personal interview you are given:

-Hypothetical situations and how you would solve them
+Hypothetical situations and asked how you would deal with them

-Past experiences in relation to job-based behavioural criteria
+Past-experience questions in relation to competency-based behavioural criteria

-A role-play exercise with the candidate interacting with an assessor may be used
+A role-play exercise in which you interact with an assessor

 The group simulation exercise, no longer used by IRCC but standard for GAC, involves several candidates in a session that assesses analytical and communications skills, ability to work under pressure, teamwork, and common sense.

 The interview assessment board evaluates overall potential based on intellectual, verbal and interpersonal skills known as “competencies”.
-International affairs questions are not part of the interview.
+International affairs knowledge questions are not part of the interview.